 Expansion of existing energy infrastructure requires the support of all stakeholders

 To guarantee a secure energy supply for consumers it is essential that barriers to investment in the expansion of the grid are removed.
 Round table talks at regional level involving all stakeholders are an integral part of the process to convince both politicians and citizens of the necessity of electricity grid expansion.
 In order to remove potential bottlenecks in the expansion of the grid, the planning permission process should be harmonized so as to apply to all federal states equally.
 A license should be granted for an initial five year period to allow for a certain amount of long term planning.
-Energy storage devices should be exempted from system usage charge.
+Energy storage devices should be exempted from system usage charges.